Lawrence-lugs/Lawrence-lugs.github.io/EEE1051s2223/groupmain.md

 ### Communication

 You will automatically be enrolled into an UVLE course site.
-You should be able to see that you are enrolled in **EEE 105 - WFR**
+You should be able to see that you are enrolled in **EEE 105 - THX**

 For the lecture, I will post course materials, announcements and updates on the course in the UVLE as well.

 My name is Lawrence Quizon, you can contact me through email at lawrence.quizon@eee.upd.edu.ph

+I am available for consultation on any weekday.

 ### Class Materials (Lecture)